 - Learning disabilities.
 These people need to know what their weakness is (for example: reading, retention or concentration) and have a plan to combat it.
 That plan may include using outside resources for screening, diagnosis and management.

 - Lack of motivation.
 These people need to do some soul-searching to make sure emergency medicine is what they really want.
 If it is, there’s some hard work to be done to improve study habits.

-All of these issues can be overcome, but as the future EMT, it’s important for you to recognize if you fall into any of these categories.
+All of these issues can be overcome, but as the future EMS provider, it’s important for you to recognize if you fall into any of these categories.

 How Does Limmer Remediation Work?